KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/32-gate-threshold.md

     The Symbol of Correct Alignment.
 It is never a physical object but a harmonic pattern—the completion of a required internal law.
 When the frequencies match, the Gate opens effortlessly.

 * **The Fire of Passage:**
-    The purgative friction between old and new states.
-It annihilates residual dissonance, ensuring that only purified structure crosses the threshold.
+    The transmutative friction between old and new states.
+It exposes and resolves residual fragmentation, ensuring that what crosses the threshold carries lawful coherence forward.

 * **The Step Beyond (Resonant Return):**
     Entry into a new field, hypostasis, or epoch of consciousness.
 The Gate marks both ending and beginning; it is a symbol of cyclic continuity, not finality.